etfrobotics/HARBOT/docs/logs.md

 our paradigm of addaptable, action feedback based, reactive planner.

 States, can be modeled by a fluent variable

 Actions, can be modeled by a fluent variable

 Fluent here means dynamic, evolves with new sensor data.

 Each state-fluent variable needs to have a conditional probability function describing the evolution from one to the other state.

+Mobile stiffness shaping uses a mobile manipulator to optimize and plan the stiffness acording to the user defined trajectory and manipulator interaction requirements.
+It utilizes all of the degrees of freedom to furfil the task.